Rotax Aircraft Engines, I

 To obtain the lower fuel consumption Rotax designed the engine controller with two modes: power (take-off and climb) and economy (cruise) controlled by the throttle setting (below 96,9% its economy, lean mixture and above 97,3% its in power mode, rich mixture).

-For those of you wanting more information on this remarkable new engine, follow the next link to the 912iS operators manual.
+For those of you wanting to read more information on this remarkable fuel efficient engine, follow the next link to the 912iS operators manual.

-The original Rotax has two automatic altitude compensating Bing carburetors with altitude adjustment (no mixture control), dual electronic ignition, gearbox with 1 : 2.43 ratio (the 912 and early 914 have 1 : 2.27 ratio's), liquid cooled cylinder heads with a radiator, air cooled cylinders, external oil sump with radiator, mechanical fuel pump near the gearbox (the 914 has two electrical fuel pumps).
+The original Rotax has two automatic altitude compensating Bing carburetors with altitude adjustment (no mixture control for the pilot), dual electronic ignition, gearbox with 1 : 2.43 ratio (the 912 and early 914 have 1 : 2.27 ratio's), liquid cooled cylinder heads with a radiator, air cooled cylinders, external oil sump with radiator, mechanical fuel pump near the gearbox (the 914 has two electrical fuel pumps).

 The new iS engines have a fuel injected system combined with a FADEC.
 These engines depend heavily on their redundant electric fuel pumps.
-Fuel consumption is remarkably lower compared with the carbureted versions.
+Fuel consumption is field proven remarkably lower compared to the carbureted versions.

 When looking at a Rotax installation the first thing that everyone notices is the amount of wires, coolant and oil lines, its compact size (small, compared with an O-235) and apparent light weight.
 To hear a Rotax run for the first time has the same effect, it is not what you are used to and when one flies over, the sound is quite different too: you will notice the noise of the gearbox.